How the heart works

 Why congenital heart disease resurfaces in adulthood

 Some adults may find that problems with their heart defects arise later in life, even if their defects were treated in childhood.
-This is because heart defects are seldom cured — they are often repaired, so your heart function is improved, but it is often not completely normal.
+This is because heart defects are seldom cured — they are often repaired, so your heart function is improved, but it's often not completely normal.

 There are other complications of childhood surgeries to correct congenital heart disease that can occur later in life.
 Many treatments to repair heart defects may leave scar tissue behind in your heart that causes an increased chance of abnormal heart rhythm (arrhythmia).